int128/conftest-combine-example/README.md

 # conftest-combile-example

-An example to validate Kubernetes manifest with conftest combined rule
+This is an example to validate Kubernetes manifest with conftest combined rule.